msainsburydale/NeuralEstimators.jl/docs/src/workflow/examples.md

 ## Irregular spatial data

-To cater for spatial data collected over arbitrary spatial locations, one may construct a neural estimator with a graph neural network (GNN) architecture (see [Sainsbury-Dale, Zammit-Mangion, Richards, and Huser, 2023](https://arxiv.org/abs/2310.02600)).
-The overall workflow remains as given in previous examples, with some key additional steps:
+To cater for spatial data collected over arbitrary spatial locations, one may construct a neural estimator with a graph neural network (GNN) architecture (see [Sainsbury-Dale, Zammit-Mangion, Richards, and Huser, 2025](https://doi.org/10.1080/10618600.2024.2433671)).
+The overall workflow remains as given in previous examples, with two key additional steps:

-- Sampling spatial configurations during the training phase, typically using an appropriately chosen spatial point process: see, for example, [`maternclusterprocess`](@ref).
+- Sampling spatial configurations during the training phase, possibly using an appropriately chosen spatial point process: see, for example, [`maternclusterprocess`](@ref).
 - Storing the spatial data as a graph: see [`spatialgraph`](@ref).
-- Constructing an appropriate architecture: see [`GNNSummary`](@ref) and [`SpatialGraphConv`](@ref).

-For illustration, we again consider the spatial Gaussian process model with exponential covariance function, and we define a struct for storing expensive intermediate objects needed for data simulation.
-In this case, these objects include Cholesky factors and spatial graphs (which store the adjacency matrices needed to perform graph convolution):
+For illustration, we again consider a spatial Gaussian process model with exponential covariance function, and we define a struct for storing expensive intermediate objects needed for data simulation.
+In this example, these objects include Cholesky factors, and spatial graphs which store the adjacency matrices needed to perform graph convolution:

 ```